ChristopherMasse/MvpRecyclerView/README.md

 <br />

 ## Details
-The separation of concerns between the View and Presentation layer is achieved through the use of a custom **Bindables** interface, which consists of two components:
+The separation of concerns between the View and Presentation layer is achieved through the use of a custom **Bindable** interface, which consists of two components:

 1. **Bindable.Viewholder**- implemented by RecyclerView.ViewHolder objects in order to bind data from the Presenter to the view
 ```java